 Figure 2 provides a closer look at the June 2010 episode.
-Bonneville balancing authority loads and resources are plotted on the left axis for the first half of June 2010.
+BPA balancing authority loads and resources are plotted on the left axis for the first half of June 2010.
 Bonneville load, consisting of native load plus exports net of imports is shown as the shaded area.
 Load varied between 8,300 and 18,100 megawatts in the typical daily pattern and increased slowly through the period as the warm season advanced.
 Wind output (green) varied from zero to 2,650 MW in response to the periodic storm fronts typical of spring.
-Hydro generation is shown in blue.
+Hydropower (blue) followed load net of wind.
 Hydropower generation increased, on average, through the first two-thirds of the period as runoff increased.
-Thermal generation (red) was operating at low levels at the beginning of the period, and was reduced to minimum operating levels as runoff increased and dissolved gas levels restricted spill.
-Some slow-response thermal units, such as the Columbia Generating Station, remained in service at minimum power because of the need to be able to serve loads in the event of an unexpected warm spell.
+Thermal generation (red) was operating at low levels at the beginning of the period, and was reduced to minimum operating levels as runoff increased and dissolved gas levels restricted spill.15 Some slow-response thermal units, such as the Columbia Generating Station, remained in service at minimum power because of the need to be able to serve loads from any unexpected warm spell.

 Mid-Columbia market prices are plotted on the right axis.
 Note that the zero point of the right axis lies halfway up the axis.
 Most of the negative price excursions coincide with low load, low hydro, and high-wind hours.
-Exceptions appear, including the extreme low of -\$30 during hour 233.
-This low, while coinciding with high-wind output, also coincides with the daily peak load and high-hydro output.
+Exceptions appear, including the extreme low of -\$30 during hour 233.16 This low price, while coinciding with high-wind output, also coincides with the daily peak load and high-hydro output.
 Finally, it should be noted that zero or negative prices did occur during some hours of low-wind activity, for example, hours 265 through 272, and 292 through 297.